JoeLumbley/File-Explorer/README.md

 - Gives the item **keyboard focus**.
 - This ensures:
   - Arrow keys start from this item
-  - The dotted focus rectangle appears (if enabled)
+  - The dotted focus rectangle appears
   - It behaves like the user clicked it